-Patient groups and networks
+Patient groups and community networks

 Patient participation groups (PPGs) are groups of patients linked with a GP practice.
 There are different forms of PPGs, some meet on a regular basis, some are virtual groups which mean that communication is mainly by email and some are a mixture of both.
 They all vary in size.